Track and field: St. George's, Valley Christian bring state championships back to Spokane

 It was the second straight title for the St. George's boys and third straight and fifth overall for the girls.
 It was the third state title overall for Valley Christian.

-For St. George's boys, junior Shawn Jones led the way with four individual titles.
-He captured gold in the 400 and 800 meters and anchored the winning 4x100 and 4x400 relays.
-He set the state meet record in the 800.
+For the St. George's boys, junior Shawn Jones led the way with four individual titles.
+He captured first in the 400 and 800 meters and anchored the winning 4x100 and 4x400 relays.
+He set the state-meet record in the 800.

 "All the credit goes to the coaches," said Jones, who was the league most valuable player and scored his 1,000th career point in basketball last winter.
 A three-sport athlete, he plays soccer in the fall.